altovacio/duelo-de-plumas/ai_judge_implementation.md

 *   **Seed Script:** Create a Python script (`seed_ai_judges.py`) that uses the application's models (e.g., `User` or `Judge`) to create 5 initial AI judges:
     *   **Sigmund:** Personality inspired by Freud (e.g., "Focus on the underlying subconscious motivations and symbolism in the text.
 Analyze the emotional depth and psychological complexity.")
-    *   **Alfred:** Personality inspired by Einstein (e.g., "Evaluate the text's logical structure, clarity of thought, and the elegance of its core ideas.
+    *   **Albert:** Personality inspired by Einstein (e.g., "Evaluate the text's logical structure, clarity of thought, and the elegance of its core ideas.
 Look for originality and intellectual rigor.")
     *   **Pablo:** Personality inspired by Picasso (e.g., "Judge the text based on its originality, boldness, and departure from convention.
 Value unique style and artistic risk-taking.")
     *   **Charles:** Personality inspired by Darwin (e.g., "Assess the text's adaptability and fitness for its purpose.
 How well does it evolve its themes and narrative?
 Focus on development and thematic survival.")
     *   **Igor:** Personality inspired by Stravinsky (e.g., "Analyze the text's rhythm, pacing, and structural innovation.
 Look for dissonant ideas resolved in interesting ways and a strong, perhaps unconventional, narrative pulse.")